 Hair loss alludes to lost hair from the scalp or body.
 The therapeutic term for male pattern baldness is alopecia.
-Male pattern baldness is increasingly prominent in men, influencing 60% of men and up to 40% of ladies.
-In this article will discuss the most popular type of hair loss and treatment options.
+Male pattern baldness is increasingly prominent in men, influencing 60% of men and up to 40% of women.

 Male-Pattern Hair Loss